Bill of attainder: Possible cases

 There is argument over whether the Palm Sunday Compromise in the Terri Schiavo case was a bill of attainder.

 Some analysts considered a proposed Congressional bill to confiscate 90 percent of the bonus money paid to executives at federally rescued investment bank American International Group a bill of attainder, although disagreement exists on the issue.
 The bill was not passed by Congress.

 In 2009, the city of Portland, Oregon's attempt to prosecute more severely those on a "secret list" of 350 individuals deemed by police to have committed "liveability crimes" in certain neighbourhoods was challenged as an unconstitutional bill of attainder.

 In 2011, the House voted to defund Planned Parenthood.
 Democratic Representative Jerry Nadler called that vote a bill of attainder, saying it was unconstitutional as such because the legislation was targeting a specific group.

 In January 2017, the House reinstated the Holman Rule, a procedural rule that enables lawmakers to reduce the pay of an individual federal worker down to $1.
 It was once again removed at the beginning of the 116th United States Congress in January 2019, after Democrats had taken control of the chamber.

+On November 5, 2019, the Supreme Court heard oral arguments in Allen v.
+Cooper.
+On March 23, 2020, the Supreme Court ruled in favor of North Carolina and struck down the Copyright Remedy Clarification Act, which Congress passed in 1989 to attempt to curb such infringements of copyright by states, in Allen v.
+Cooper.

+After the ruling Nautilus Productions, the plaintiff in Allen v.
+Cooper, filed a motion for reconsideration in the United States District Court for the Eastern District of North Carolina.
+On August 18, 2021, Judge Terrence Boyle granted the motion for reconsideration which North Carolina promptly appealed to the United States Court of Appeals for the Fourth Circuit.
+The 4th Circuit denied the state's motion on October 14, 2022.
+Nautilus then filed their second amended complaint on February 8, 2023, alleging 5th and 14th Amendment violations of Nautilus' constitutional rights, additional copyright violations, and claiming that North Carolina's "Blackbeard's Law", N.C.
+Gen Stat §121-25(b), represents a Bill of Attainder.
+Eight years after the passage of "Blackbeard's Law", on June 30, 2023, North Carolina Gov. Roy Cooper signed a bill repealing the law.

+President Donald Trump's executive orders targeting specific law firms, such as the executive order on March 6, 2025 entitled "Addressing Risks from Perkins Coie LLP", have been criticized as being essentially bills of attainder.
+Perkins Coie's suit against the Department of Justice argues that the order "shares all the essential features of a bill of attainder."